MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

 \subsubsection{Summary}

-Overall, these findings indicate that the URL and Metadata Agents, the PPO-based weighting scheme, and the adversarial agent each contribute substantively to MultiPhishGuard's performance, and the Explanation Simplifier to its interpretability.
+Overall, these findings indicate that the URL and Metadata Agents, the PPO-based weighting scheme, and the adversarial agent each contribute substantially to MultiPhishGuard's performance, and the Explanation Simplifier to its interpretability.